“Great recipe! We always bought the ‘CookDo’ Mabo Tofu sauce when we lived in Japan. Needless to say…this is WAYYYY better! Thanks for the recipe.”

 Instructions

 - Heat the pan on medium and add 100 g ground pork.
 Sprinkle it with 1 pinch salt and pepper and fry until browned.
-(You don't need to add any oil at this point as the fat in the mince will create enough juices not to stick to the bottom of the pan.)
+(You can add a little oil if it's sticking, but if you're using a non-stick pan, generally the pork has enough fat to prevent it from sticking to the pan.)

-- Next, add ½ tsp sake, ½ tsp soy sauce and ½ tbsp yellow miso paste (awase miso) and mix until evenly distributed through the pork.
+- Next, add ½ tsp sake, ½ tsp Japanese soy sauce (koikuchi shoyu) and ½ tbsp yellow miso paste (awase) and mix until evenly distributed through the pork.

-- Push the pork to one side of the pan and on the empty side, add 1 tbsp toasted sesame oil, ½ tbsp chili bean sauce and 1 tsp garlic paste.
+- Push the pork to one side of the pan and on the empty side, add 1 tbsp toasted sesame oil, ½ tbsp chili bean sauce (toban djan) and 1 tsp grated garlic.
 Mix them together for about 30 seconds – 1 minute.
 Once fragrant, mix with the pork.

 - Pour 200 ml chicken bouillon into the pan, add 300 g firm tofu (cubed) and bring the mixture to a boil, mixing occasionally.
 Once bubbling, turn the heat down to a simmer.

-- Add 1 tbsp sake, ½ tsp soy sauce, ½ tbsp oyster sauce and 1 tsp ground black pepper to flavor the sauce.
+- Add 1 tbsp sake, ½ tsp Japanese soy sauce (koikuchi shoyu), ½ tbsp oyster sauce and ¼ tsp ground black pepper to flavor the sauce.

 - Simmer until the sauce is reduced to about half, mixing occasionally.